About

 We also look, wherever possible, to act in the interests of our fellow supporters.
 This has ranged from producing a fan guide for each away game, engaging in dialogue with NFFC regarding matters such as season card prices and the relocation of supporters in the Lower Bridgford, and lobbying for the return of official standing areas at the City Ground.

-FOREST AWAY: Crystal Palace, Sunday 28th May – Fan Guide
+FOREST AWAY: Aston Villa, Saturday 5th April – Fan Guide

-FOREST AWAY: Chelsea, Saturday 13th May – Fan Guide
+FOREST AWAY: Brighton & Hove Albion, FA Cup QF, Saturday 29th March – Fan Guide